d1mnewz/interviews/README.md

   - When a retry policy is suitable in general?
 When should you retry your command/API call?
 - How to design against vendor lock-in?

 ### Database

 - What is CAP theorem?
 - Why CAP theorem is obsolete?
 Is it?
+- What is RAFT?
+How does it solve the problem?
 - What is ACID?
 Is it still a thing?
 - What is eventual consistency?
 - Is the use of GUID as IDs a good practice?